In the INTERFACES – Mobile – Interfaces menu, configure the private APN as defined by your service provider.

 Configure the correct RS232 parameters such as baud rate, stop bits, …

+Set the MTU to default 1400 Bytes and Idle to 120 ms. See the manual for details.
 Go to the Protocol server menu and configure the Master parameters.
 Focus on the correct Address translation.
 You can either use mask or table for this purpose.
 If in doubts, open the Help window via the button located on top right corner.
 This Help explains the whole Protocol server functionality.

 In the example below, the Master translates addresses A and B (hex) into IP addresses (and vice versa) 10.203.3.33, resp.
 10.203.3.34.
 Using the port 8882 is mandatory if the remote device is connected via M!DGE RS232 interface.